auth0/docs/articles/quickstart/webapp/nodejs/01-login.md

 In this example, we implement the following routes:

 * `/login` triggers the authentication by calling Passport's `authenticate` method.
-The user is then redirected to the login page as required.
+The user is then redirected to the tenant login page hosted by Auth0.
 * `/callback`is the route the user is returned to by Auth0 after authenticating.
 It redirects the user to the profile page (`/user`).
 * `/user` displays the user's profile.
 * `/logout` closes the local user session and redirects the user again to the root index `/`.